panoply/spx/docs/site/attributes.md

 ## data-spx-threshold

-By default, this will be set to whatever preset configuration was defined in `SPX.connect()` but you can override those settings by annotating the link with this attribute.
+By default, this will be set to whatever preset configuration was defined in `spx.connect()` but you can override those settings by annotating the link with this attribute.
 The `data-spx-threshold` attribute can only be used on attributes that accept threshold control.
 The per-page state session will write this to the `threshold` property.

 <details>
 <summary>